Computer Science

 CS3025Human-Computer Interaction3 ch (3C)

-Software design for interactive computing.
-Topics include: human-computer interaction principles, interface design guidelines, the design and execution of usability studies.
+Gain knowledge of software design for interactive computing.
+Learn human-computer interaction principles, interface design guidelines, and about the design and execution of usability studies.
 The characteristics of various styles of interaction are explored.
 Emphasis is on user-oriented interfaces.
-Students design, implement, and perform a usability study on an interactive software application.
+Design, implement, and perform a usability study on an interactive software application.

 CS3035Building User Interfaces3 ch (3C) (P)

-Basic approaches and techniques for implementing human-computer interfaces.
-Basic user interface concepts, common interaction techniques and architectural approaches for constructing user interfaces.
-Topics include but are not limited to 2D graphics, physics of virtual objects, event-driven programming, interface widgets, design patterns for user-interface development, the use and design of layout managers, user interface builders, programming hardware for physical devices, gesture and shape recognition, internationalization, and networked interactions.
+Explore basic approaches and techniques for implementing human-computer interfaces.
+Learn basic user interface concepts, common interaction techniques and architectural approaches for constructing user interfaces.
+Learn a variety of topics including 2D graphics, physics of virtual objects, event-driven programming, interface widgets, design patterns for user-interface development, the use and design of layout managers, user interface builders, programming hardware for physical devices, gesture and shape recognition, internationalization, and networked interactions.

 CS3103Programming on the Web3 ch (2C 1L) (P)

-Modern web techniques and technologies.
-Exposes students to traditional web page technologies, but focuses on the dynamic web, including structure and communication between server and client, whether it be machine-to-human, machine-to-app or machine-to-machine, using web services.
-Topics will include transport protocols and data representation for mobile computing and machine-to-machine communication, as well as client technologies to support dynamic web pages.
-NOTE: Credit is only given for one of CS 3103 and INFO 3103.
+Learn modern web techniques and technologies with exposure to traditional web page technologies.
+Gain in-depth knowledge of the dynamic web, including structure and communication between server and client, whether it be machine-to-human, machine-to-app or machine-to-machine, using web services.
+Learn about transport protocols and data representation for mobile computing and machine-to-machine communication, as well as client technologies to support dynamic web pages.
+NOTE: CS 2613 is recommended.

 CS3113Introduction to Numerical Methods3 ch (3C)

-Intended for Computer Science and Engineering students.
-Error analysis, convergence and stability.
-Approximation of functions by polynomials.
-Numerical quadrature and differentiation.
-The solution of linear and non-linear equations and the solution of ordinary differential equations.
-This course will emphasize the understanding of numerical algorithms and stress applications in the applied sciences, as well as the influence of finite precision and arithmetic on computational results.
-Credit will be given for only one of CS 3113 or MATH 3413 or ECE 2412.
+Learn error analysis, convergence and stability.
+Explore approximation of functions by polynomials.
+Investigate numerical quadrature and differentiation.
+Learn the solution of linear and non-linear equations and the solution of ordinary differential equations.
+Gain in-depth understanding of numerical algorithms and stress applications in the applied sciences, as well as the influence of finite precision and arithmetic on computational results.
+NOTE: Intended for Computer Science and Engineering students.
+Credit can only be obtained for one of CS 3113, MATH 3413 or ECE 2412.

 Prerequisites: (CS 1003 or CS 1073) and (MATH 2213 or MATH 1503)